 We reach a lot of students with our outreach and events.
 The largest of these is:

-If you would like to be involved with these events, or are interested in setting up your own outreach presentations to UK schools or universities, please contact our EducationUSA team.
+If you would like to be involved with these events or would like additional support, please contact our EducationUSA team.

 UK educational system

 The English, Northern Irish, Scottish and Welsh educational systems are in a period of transformation.
 Official guidance can be found below:

 - Northern Ireland and Wales are retaining the previous format of GCSEs and A-levels, but have made slight curriculum changes: